River Lathkill: History

 The dale has a history of lead mining, and among the trees on the north side of the valley are the remains of the 19th-century Mandale Mine, including an old aqueduct and the ruined pump house.
 There were two mines in the valley, Mandale Mine to the east and Lathkill Dale Mine to the west.
 Mining at Mandale was first recorded in the 13th century, and was taking place on both sides of the river by 1495.
 Miners had reached a depth of 300 ft by 1615, but there were problems with water entering the workings.
 Work began on constructing Mandale Sough in 1798, to carry water out of the mine, but progress was slow, and had ceased by 1836.
 Mine owners attempted to prevent the river flooding into the working by building walls along both of its banks for a considerable distance.
 The Mandale Mining Company was formed and took over the mine in 1839.
 They installed a steam engine and water wheel to raise water into the sough.
 This enabled them to extract more ore, but the waterwheel proved to be inadequate, and a Cornish beam engine was erected in 1847.
 Success was short-lived, as the company was wound up in 1851, and the equipment sold in 1852.
 Some small-scale activity continued until around 1867.

 Documentation for Lathkill Dale Mine starts in 1700, although it may have been worked earlier than that.
-Two waterwheels were in used by the 1720s, to keep the workings drier.
+Two waterwheels were in use by the 1720s, to keep the workings drier.
 Productivity improved when the Lathkill Dale Sough was constructed in 1743.
 The London Lead Mining Company took over the workings in 1764 and extended the sough, but ceased operating in 1777.
 After a period of inactivity, it was bought by Thomas Bateman and John Alsop in 1825, who built a new leat, known as the aqueduct leat, and installed an early water turbine patented by the Daykeyne Brothers.
 The leat was subsequently widened, to accommodate a larger waterwheel.
 The operation largely ceased in 1841-2.
 They attempted to sell the wheel in 1847 and it was removed in 1861.
 The owners of Mandale Mine extended the aqueduct leat and built a launder of wooden troughs on stone piers to carry it over the river in the early 1840s.
 The remains of both mines became a scheduled monument in 1998, because of the diversity of features that remain and their state of preservation.